rakia drink

 If we look at a few of these additives, we will probably recognize them.

-• Xanthan gum – used in ice cream to prevent the formation of ice crystals and improve smoothness.
+• Xanthan gum – is used in ice cream to prevent the formation of ice crystals and improve smoothness.

 • Arabic gum – beverages